 - AirDrop Share data wirelessly with another Apple device. - Mail Email the exported project as an attachment.
-Be aware that large projects may be too big to attach to an e-mail. - Dropbox This will let you upload the exported file straight to Dropbox.
-This requires network connectivity.
-The first time, you will be asked to grant permission so that Clino can access your Dropbox.
-This will be done from the Dropbox app if it's installed, or otherwise via a web interface.
-You can then browse to your Dropbox folder and tap Choose when you are ready to upload the file.
-Please note .kmz and .mve files can be quite large if they contain images. - Open In Open exported data in another installed app.
+Be aware that large projects may be too big to attach to an e-mail - Open In Exported data via another installed app.
 For example, the Google Earth (.kmz) export can be directly opened in the Google Earth app if installed.

-Exported CSV files will be stored in their project folder, whilst Google Earth or Move exports will be located in the documents folder.
-To access this
+Exported ASCII files will be stored in the current project folder, whilst FieldMove, Google Earth or Move exports will be located in the Clino documents folder.